Shoshana Nambi

-Shoshana Nambi is a Ugandan-born rabbi, author, and educator, recognized as the first Ugandan woman to be ordained as a rabbi and the first Ugandan ordained by the Union for Reform Judaism.
+Shoshana Nambi is the first female rabbi from Uganda; she was ordained in 2024 by the Hebrew Union College – Jewish Institute of Religion in New York.
 She currently serves as the assistant rabbi at Congregation Beth Am in Los Altos Hills, California.

 Early life and education

-Nambi was raised in the village of Nabweya in eastern Uganda, part of the Abayudaya Jewish community.
-Her family has practiced Judaism for generations, tracing their roots back to the early 20th century when Semei Kakungulu founded the community.
-She attended Semei Kakungulu High School, the region’s only Jewish secondary school.

-In 2011, Nambi graduated from Kampala International University with a degree in business administration.
-She subsequently worked as an HIV counselor and agricultural educator.
-Her involvement with the Union for Reform Judaism’s Camp Coleman in Georgia, where she served as a camp programmer and tefillah coordinator, deepened her connection to Judaism and inspired her to pursue rabbinical studies.
+Nambi has said that she was born in Kenya and went to Uganda when she was young.
+She grew up in Eastern Uganda, in the Abayudaya community, and has said she had a bat mitzvah when she was 18.

-Nambi’s path to the rabbinate included a year of study at the Pardes Institute of Jewish Studies in Jerusalem.
-She then enrolled at Hebrew Union College-Jewish Institute of Religion (HUC-JIR), spending her first year at the Jerusalem campus before continuing her studies in New York City.
+Nambi studied for a year at the Pardes Institute of Jewish Studies, and later enrolled at Hebrew Union College – Jewish Institute of Religion (HUC-JIR), spending her first year at the Jerusalem campus before continuing her studies in New York City.
+She was the first Ugandan female rabbinic student at HUC-JIR.

 Career

-She was ordained in 2024, becoming the first Ugandan woman to achieve this milestone.

-Following her ordination, Nambi joined Congregation Beth Am in Los Altos Hills, California, as an assistant rabbi.

-Nambi is the author of the children’s book The Very Best Sukkah: A Story from Uganda, which portrays the celebration of Sukkot in her home community.
-The book, published by Kalaniot Books in late 2022, received a 2023 National Jewish Book Award and was named a Sydney Taylor Honor Book.
+Nambi is the author of the children’s book The Very Best Sukkah: A Story from Uganda, which is about the celebration of Sukkot in her home community.
+The book, published by Kalaniot Books in 2022, received a 2023 National Jewish Book Award and was named a Sydney Taylor Honor Book.

+Nambi was ordained in 2024 by the Hebrew Union College – Jewish Institute of Religion in New York City, making her the first Ugandan woman to be ordained as a rabbi, and the second member and first female member of the Abayudaya community to be ordained as a rabbi in the United States, with the first being Gershom Sizomu.

+She now serves as the assistant rabbi in Congregation Beth Am in Los Altos Hills, California.

 Awards and honors

+The children’s book Nambi authored, The Very Best Sukkah: A Story from Uganda, received a 2023 National Jewish Book Award and was named a Sydney Taylor Honor Book.

-In 2023, she was honored as one of New York Jewish Week’s “36 to Watch,” recognizing her contributions to the Jewish community.
+In 2023, Nambi was named as one of New York Jewish Week’s “36 to Watch”.

-Personal life

-Nambi is a single mother to her daughter, Emunah.
-They relocated to the United States during Nambi’s rabbinical studies.